janecekt/java-debug-agent/README.md

     * Example: <pre>java.net.InetAddress::getByName(java.lang.String)</pre>
     * You can include multiple methods separated by **|**
     * If omitted - if omitted the a DNS lookups, opening TCP/UDP connections is logged.

+# Contributions #
+  * **If you wish to contribute and/or submit a pull request please do so on GitLab**
+  * The repository is maintained on GitLab [https://gitlab.com/janecekt/java-debug-agent](https://gitlab.com/janecekt/java-debug-agent)
+  * It is mirrored to GitHub as a read-only copy but it is not maintained there any more